 The 'but' room was the main room-it was used by the family for eating in.

-It was dark and smoky-there were no windows!
+The but room was dark and smoky-there were no windows!

 The 'ben' room was the bedroom.
 The whole family would sleep in this room.